Home » Dessert Recipes » Homemade Peach Pie Filling

 Ingredients

-• 2 pounds of peaches about 6, peeled and sliced
+• 2 pounds peaches (about 6), peeled and sliced

 Instructions

-• Stir in the granulated and brown sugar then add the vanilla extract, cinnamon and salt and stir once again.
+• Stir in the granulated sugar, brown sugar, cinnamon and salt and stir once again.

 • Let the sugar melt down for 5 minutes, stirring.